ScooloV/bbpedia/docs/death_zone/new_inducements.md

 any SPP (note that you must adjust their Current Value accordingly, as if the player had randomly selected a Secondary skill).

-0-1 (IN)FAM0US C0ACHING STAFF INDUCEMENT: MUNG0 SPINECRACKER 80,000 G0LD
+0-1 (IN)FAM0US COACHING STAFF INDUCEMENT: MUNG0 SPINECRACKER 80,000 GOLD
-PIECES, AVAILABLE T0 ANY TEAM
+PIECES, AVAILABLE TO ANY TEAM
 WITH EITHER THE 'BADLANDS BRAWL', '0LD W0RLD CLASSIC' 0R 'UNDERW0RLD
 CHALLENGE'
 SPECIAL RULES